-The Fund's managers are also entitled to a performance fee when the Fund outperforms the "benchmark" being the MSCI World Net Return Index (in Australian Dollars).
+The Fund's managers are also entitled to a performance fee when the investment performance of the Fund has exceeded the hurdle, being the performance of the MSCI All Country World Investable Market Index (Net) in Australian dollars.
 This is provided the "high watermark" has been exceeded.
 The method of calculating the fee is detailed in the Constitution and summarised in the current PDS.